LinkedIn Profile Character Limits | Writing Guide for Career Success

 Conclusion

 Your LinkedIn profile is both a business card and a round-the-clock recruiter.
-Pay special attention to the first 60 characters of your headline and the first 3 lines of your About section — these are the "face" of your profile.
-Use Character Counter to verify your character counts and craft a profile that stands out to recruiters and business partners.
+Pay special attention to the first 40–60 characters of your headline and the first 150 characters of your About section (the mobile display range) - these are the "face" of your profile.
+Use Character Counter to verify your character counts and craft a profile that stands out.
+Whether you're optimizing for bilingual search, mobile visibility, or recruiter algorithms, every character counts toward making the right impression.